NadraniOussama/internship-gsheet-cli-historique-monuments/user_sheet/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## idea for future needed function

+> add a picture from callry / phone

+> get location from gps

+> Create dropeout for defined question

+> show location on map based on OSM (open source map)

+> create path from array/tuple of location on google maps

+> in app browsing functionality and in app redirect to website

+> beautify UI/UX